qruf/lua-yenc/README.md

 ### yenc.encode(buf, inlen, linelen, crc)

-Encodes the input string *buf* and returns it. *outlen* is the size of the decoded part.
+Encodes the input string *buf* and returns it. *inlen* is the size of the decoded part.
 Newlines will be inserted after every *linelen* characters.

 If *crc* is a number, both the crc32 of this part and the combined crc32 are also returned.